Marko Mirgorodský

-Marko Mirgorodský (born 4 November 1998) is a Slovak slalom canoeist who has competed at the international level since 2013.
-He competes in the C1 event.
+Marko Mirgorodský (born 4 November 1998) is a Slovak slalom canoeist who has competed at the international level since 2013, specializing in the C1 discipline.

 Mirgorodský won two medals in the C1 team event at the ICF Canoe Slalom World Championships with a silver in 2022 and a bronze in 2021.
-He also won a silver medal in the C1 team event at the 2018 European Championships, alongside Michal Martikán and Alexander Slafkovský.
+He also won four medals (2 silvers and 2 bronzes) in the same event at the European Championships, including a bronze at the 2023 European Games in Kraków.